 Shirai returned to Stardom after some time away in July 2012.
 At this time she earned the final spot of the 5 Star GP2012 tournament.
 In four matches of the tournament, she won two while losing one and earning a draw.
 Her record wasn’t good enough for her to advance.
 It wouldn’t be until 2014 when Shirai would win the 5 Star GP2014 tournament.

-Her success alongside Maya Iwatani was undeniable.
+The initial success of Io Shirai came while alongside Maya Iwatani was undeniable.

 Together the duo captured the Artist of Stardom Championship twice with a different third partner and the Goddess of Stardom Championship.
 However, when you can succeed alongside someone the rivalry that can ensue against one another is equally as breathtaking.
 In 2016, the Thunder Rock faction after having countless matches of success with one another was the end.
 Shirai turned her back on Iwatani.
 Together they were among the most successful tag teams in Stardom but against one another their matches were considered classics.
 This was evident in their World of Stardom Championship match against in December 2016.